openSUSE/packaging_rake_tasks/README.md

 Checks if there is a supported issue tracker reference in the changelog when version in the .spec file has been changed.

-### check:commited
+### check:committed
-Checks if all changes to the local git repository are commited.
+Checks if all changes to the local git repository are committed.
 It doesn't check if changes
 are sent to a remote git repository.
 Its main intention is to ensure that all changes are tracked before making a package.